Anti-tank rifle: World War II

-At the start of World War II, only some European nations had an anti-tank rifle based on a high-velocity, large-calibre round, such as the British Boys anti-tank Rifle.
-The first combat use of anti-tank rifles took place during the invasion of Poland of 1939.
-The Wz.
-35 anti-tank rifle was extensively used by most Polish units.
-The Wz.
-35 with 7.92 mm anti-tank rifle ammunition was a very effective weapon against all German tanks of the period (the Panzer I, II and III, as well as the Czechoslovak-made LT-35 and LT-38).
-At up to 400 m, it could destroy all lightly armoured vehicles.
+At the start of World War II, only some European nations had an anti-tank rifle based on a high-velocity, large-calibre round.
+The first combat use of anti-tank rifles took place during the Polish Campaign in September 1939.
+The karabin przeciwpancerny wz.
+35 was used extensively by Polish army and after the campaign ended, captured rifles were put into service with several Axis armies.
+The wz.
+35 using the 7.92×107mm DS anti-tank ammunition proved to be an effective weapon against all German tanks of the period (the Panzer I, II and III, as well as the Czechoslovak-made Panzer 35(t) and Panzer 38(t)).
+At up to 400 m, it was able to immobilize all lightly armoured vehicles.
 It could penetrate 15 mm of armour, sloped at 30° at 300 m distance, or 33 mm of armour at 100 m.

-Later, as armour became thicker on newer models, the effectiveness of a man-portable rifle lessened.
+In later years of the war, as armour became thicker on newer tanks, the effectiveness of a man-portable rifle lessened.
 This was particularly true in Malaya, where the light Japanese tanks specially configured for jungle conflict rode roughshod over British forces supplied with the Boys anti-tank rifle.
 At first small cannons up to 20mm calibre were used, but the anti-tank role soon required more powerful weapons which were based on the application of chemical energy in the form of the shaped charge anti-tank rifle grenade.
 To these were added rocket launchers such as the bazooka, recoilless rifles such as the Panzerfaust, and rocket-propelled grenades — some anti-armour successes were achieved with heavy-calibre autocannon by the Luftwaffe, especially with the Bordkanone BK 3,7 autocannon, mounted in twin gun pods against Soviet armour on the Eastern Front.
 Some anti-tank rifles, like the Finnish L-39, were still used by snipers to harass the enemy, like firing phosphorus bullets at tanks' open hatches, or to smoke an enemy sniper out of his position.